PerfectlySoft/PerfectDocs/guide/log.md

 Log.terminal(message: "Uncaught exception, terminating. \(infoVar)")
 ```

-### To log information to the System Log:
+### To Log Information to the System Log:

-If you wish to pipe all log entries to the system log, early in the application startup set the `Log.logger` property to `SysLogger()`.
-Once this has been executed all output will be logged to the System Log file, and echoed to the console.
+If you wish to pipe all log entries to the system log, set the `Log.logger` property to `SysLogger()` early in the application setup.
+Once this has been executed, all output will be logged to the System Log file, and echoed to the console.

 ``` swift
 Log.logger = SysLogger()